whoschek/bzfs/README.md

 **--skip-missing-snapshots** *[{fail,dataset,continue}]*

-*  During replication, handle source datasets that include no snapshots (and no relevant bookmarks) as follows:
+*  During replication, handle source datasets that select no snapshots (and no relevant bookmarks) as follows:

     a) 'fail': Abort with an error.